Benefits of Exercise for Parkinson's Patients

 Talk to your doctor about how and where to start exercising, but in general:

 You can start off with 10 minute increments, 3 times a day if you aren’t already exercising

 Strength, endurance, range of motion (flexibility), and aerobic or cardiovascular activities should all be part of your exercise regime.
 One session or exercise class may cover more than one of these elements.

 Make an appointment with yourself every day to exercise.
 Write it into your schedule and stick to it.
 It is as important as your medications.
 In fact, there isn’t a single medication that can do all that exercise can: reduce the risk of heart disease, improve mood, fatigue, and sleep, build strength and endurance, and decrease stiffness.

 Luckily, the Boston area hosts many exercise classes for people with PD.
-Check out what Beth Israel Deaconess Medical Center has to offer.
+Check out what Beth Israel Deaconess Medical Center, also known a Beth Israel Lahey Health, has to offer.
 Click here to see class offerings.

 Exercise classes : Classes are a great way to socialize and meet other people with PD as well as get your workout in.
-In fact, in 2017, I will be teaching some of the PD Bootcamp sessions at BIDMC.
-Check the link for specifics.
-(Click here to see class offerings)
+In fact, I teach 2 classes for Beth Israel Lahey Health's Wellness Works.
+Click here to see all the classes offered.